Run Farther & Faster with us!

-Our 2019 Speed and Strength program will begin on Sunday, May 5th.
-Registration will open this spring.
-This popular program includes weekly group runs at the track at Richard Montgomery High School in Rockville.
+Our 2019 Speed and Strength program is currently underway.
+This popular program includes weekly Sunday morning group runs at the track at Richard Montgomery High School in Rockville.
+It’s not too late to join us!
+Click here for more information and to register, or email us at JulieandLisa@runfartherandfaster.com with questions.
 One participant had this to say after setting a 5K personal record (PR), on a hilly course:

 “So yesterday was the fastest 5k since I started running again in 2015.
 My time was 26:22.
 I had started running in 2008 and stopped in 2011 due to injuries and other health problems.
 Decided to start up again in 2015.
 So pretty impressed with my time considering the hills on the course and it was pretty warm especially in the later stages of the race.
 Thank you Julie and Lisa for another great season!”